-A general purpose protocol for the efficient allocation of capital.
+Allo Protocol: A general protocol for the efficient allocation of capital

 Allo Protocol is a set of smart contracts that enable the democratic allocation and distribution of capital.
 The protocol was developed by Gitcoin (opens in a new tab) to power the Grants Stack, but is useful beyond grants and quadratic funding.